tarun-etikala/red-hat-ai-examples/examples/knowledge-tuning/05_Model_Training/05_Model_Training_README.md

 ### Procedure

-- In JupyterLab, open the [Model_Training.ipynb](./Model_Training.ipynb) file and follow the notebook instructions or run your training script/entrypoint.
+- In JupyterLab, open the [Model_Training.ipynb](./Model_Training.ipynb) file and follow the notebook instructions.

 ### Verification